Confederate Memorial State Historic Site: History

 The state's land acquisition process was completed in 1952.
 In 1954, most of the remaining buildings in the park were torn down.
 Beginning in 1956, parts of the site were also used for storage by a local school, and the chapel was technically under the administration of the Missouri Department of Mental Health until 1977.
 On December 16, 1981, the park was listed on the National Register of Historic Places as "Confederate Chapel, Cemetery and Cottage", with a register number of 81000335.
 At the time of the register listing, the chapel was assessed to be in good condition, while the cottage was given a lower condition rating of fair.
 The cottage was still located in its original site, while the chapel had been moved twice: once in 1913 and once in 1978 when it was returned to its original site after a concrete basement had been built there.
-In the 2000s, a Confederate flag officially flown at the site was removed when the state government declared that only the United States flag and the flag of Missouri could be flown on state parks; the Confederate flag was displayed, not flown, while the site was used as an old soldiers' home.
+In the 2000s, a Confederate flag officially flown at the site was removed when the state government declared that only the United States flag and the flag of Missouri could be flown at state parks; the Confederate flag was displayed, not flown, while the site was used as an old soldiers' home.
 While many Confederate monuments and memorials have been removed in recent years, there has been very little pressure to remove or rename the site.
-The journalist Seth Boester, writing for the Columbia Missourian has speculated that this is because the site's historic usage as a retirement home makes it less controversial.
+The journalist Seth Boester, writing for the Columbia Missourian, has speculated that this is because the site's historic usage as a retirement home makes it less controversial.